corneliusludmann/gitpod-krypton-example/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/corneliusludmann/gitpod-krypton-example)

-## How to use Krypton to sign Github commits
+## How to use Krypton to sign GitHub commits

-First, pair your workspace with your phone:
+Krypton allows you to sign your GitHub commits with a GPG key.
+The private key for signing is stored securely on your phone and never leaves it.
+First, install the app on your phone.
+Then, pair your workspace with your phone:
 ```console
 $ kr pair
 ```

-Enable codesigning:
+To enable codesigning run:
 ```console
 $ kr codesign
 ```

+The first time you use Krypton for GitHub code signing you have to go to `https://github.com/settings/keys` and and the GPG key printed by `kr codesign` to GitHub.

 Test, that everything works:
 ```console